rage/java-programming/data/part-8/2-hash-map.md

 <programming-exercise name='Nicknames' tmcname='part08-Part08_06.Nicknames'>

 <!-- Luo `main`-metodissa uusi `HashMap<String,String>`-olio.
 Tallenna luomaasi olioon seuraavien henkilöiden nimet ja lempinimet niin, että nimi on avain ja lempinimi on arvo.
 Käytä pelkkiä pieniä kirjaimia. -->
 In the `main`-method create a new `HashMap<String,String>` object.
-Store the names and nicknames of the following people in this hashmap so, that the name is the key and the nickname is the value.
+Store the names and nicknames of the following people in this hashmap so that the name is the key and the nickname is the value.
 Use only lower case letters.

 <!-- - matin lempinimi on mage -->
 <!-- - mikaelin lempinimi on mixu -->